gui2de/ppol768-spring23/Group Projects/group-4/README.md

 **Group 4: Jiawei (Selina) Sun, Ming Zhou, Xinyu Zheng**

-## The effectiveness and economic impacts of Cap-and-trade programs in the U.S.
+## The effectiveness and economic impacts of cap-and-trade programs in the U.S.

 ### 1. Introduction